Cheap Internet for Seniors

 - Bundling options for internet, TV, mobile, home phone, and home security

-- Xfinity Internet Essentials plans can be free for low-income customers who qualify for the ACP.
+- Xfinity Internet Essentials plans are very affordable for eligible low-income customers

 - 30-day money-back guarantee